 Maintaining Visual Scale Relativity of the Chart

 As the number of currencies that are selected increases, the MAX + MIN visual scale relativity as a whole expands by the furthest outlier.
-Unless your trading or analysis specifically only calls for the same one or two Currencies to be measured, the max number of currencies selected is recommended to provide full relativity.
+Unless your trading or analysis specifically only calls for the same one or two Currencies to be measured, the max number of currencies selected is recommended to provide full and consistent relativity.
 Over time, this will prove beneficial by eliminating what can appear to be extreme moves of which may cause unjustified resulting action.
 This assumes that the most popular method to analyze these strengths is by constant visual comparison of the lines in relation to each other and in relation to the top and bottom boundaries of the chart box.
 Rather than constantly comparing the numerical percentages.

 Minimal Currencies are set here by default to help minimize initial page load speed.
-However, the opted formula here always uses all Pair Data available regardless of how many Currencies are selected by you.
-This helps to retain familiar ‘relativity’ when making visual comparisons and provides a consistent visual scale.
-As noted above though, selecting ALL Currencies will retain more consistent relativity because the MAX + MIN remains more static.
+However, the opted formula here always uses all (28) Pairs worth of Data available regardless of how many Currencies are selected by you.
+This helps to retain familiar relativity when making visual comparisons and provides a consistent visual scale.
+Always selecting ALL Currencies will retain more consistent relativity because the MAX + MIN remains more static.
 In other words, the vertical scale is variable.
 The vertical scale of the chart is always set by the strongest Currency for the chosen period of time and the weakest Currency.

 There is a fairly large group of Currency Strength Meter Indicator users who use it every day, and have for about 1-3 years.
 We began including it here sometime in 2011.
 After about six months we began to receive emails claiming that the Weekly time frame is repainting.
 That the values and line levels had changed since the initial viewing 5-6 months prior.
 The same goes for lower time frame users that have sent emails noticing the history of the M15 time frame, for example, has changed.

-Notice how the Relative Strength of all the Currencies always begins at 0.00%?
+Notice how the strength of all the Currencies always begins at 0.00%?

-As noted above, strengths are outputted on a relative basis.
-Not relative to themselves, but relative to each other.
-So then, all Currencies showing 0.00% strengths at the very beginning of the charts to the very left is indicative of Relative Strengths being computed across a static look back period.
+All Currencies showing 0.00% strengths at the very beginning of the charts to the very left is indicative of strengths being computed across a static look back period.
 Regardless of which size chart is chosen to view, the total look back period remains the same.

 So for example when H1 is chosen, strength is always measured across a rolling thirty (30) trading day period or about (720) rolling hours.
 When D1 is chosen for example, strength is always measured and displayed across a rolling (365) trading day period.